 Painting wooden floors is a great way of bringing new life into a room.
 It is also a great way of bringing more light into a room.
 Painting white or a light colour on a wooden floor in a room really brightens up the place.
-You would seldom if ever have a white carpet for obvious reasons but white painted floor boards are very serviceable and a practical way of bringing light into a dull room.
+You would seldom, if ever, have a white carpet for obvious reasons, but white painted floorboards are very serviceable and a practical way of bringing light into a dull room.
 And one would think that white painted floorboards would show up dust and dirt but the fact of the matter is that light colours will show up far less than dark colours.
 Brightening up a room in your home can be as simple as painting your wooden floor a light colour.
-Using a few rugs to keep it cosy and protect the high traffic areas and your done.
+Using a few rugs to keep it cosy and to protect the high traffic areas and you’re done.

-What is the best paint for floors.
-The very best of primers that sticks to every surface is Zinssers Bin shellac based primer.
-It has a relatively low odour, and dries extremely quickly.
-Farrow and ball Floor paint is a good option and has a lower odour, also Sherwin-Williams floor enamel paint is very good, again it has a lower odour and is fast drying.
-These are hard wearing paints for floors that stand up to foot traffic and pet traffic very well.
-One might argue that oil based enamel paints are more hard wearing, but as with water based paint for wood work the technology that goes in to making these paints is getting better all the time, and they are more eco friendly both in relation to application and tidy up.
-Other products worth considering are Ronseal water based floor paints, and Douglas water and oil floor paints.
+The very best of primers that sticks to every surface is Zinssers Bin Shellac-based primer.
+It has a relatively low odour and dries extremely quickly.
+Farrow and Ball floor paint is a good option and has a lower odour, also Sherwin-Williams floor enamel paint is very good, and also has a lower odour and is fast drying.
+These are hard-wearing paints for floors that stand up to foot traffic and pet traffic very well.
+One might argue that oil-based enamel paints are more hard-wearing, but as with water-based paint for woodwork, the technology that goes into making these paints is getting better all the time, and they are more eco-friendly, both in relation to the application and tidy up.
+Other products worth considering are Ronseal water-based floor paints, and Douglas water and oil floor paints.